opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 Geographical processors
 -----------------------

-Geographical processors are divided into several categories according to what you are trying to achieve:
+Geographical processors are divided into 4 categories according to what you are trying to achieve:

-- **Geocoders** are used to convert a human readable address into a geo point
+- **Geocoders**: convert a human readable address into a geo point
-- **GeoJoin** processors are used to retrieve geoshapes from normalized codes for country specific administrative division.
-They is one GeoJoin processor per supported country, each of which features several indexing codes like postcode, state or region identifier, etc.
+- **GeoJoin processors**: retrieve geoshapes from normalized codes for country specific administrative divisions.
+There is one GeoJoin processor per supported country, each of which features several indexing codes like postcode, state or region identifier, etc
-- **Retrieve Administrative Divisions** uses a geo point to retrieve the name, code and geoshape of country specific administrative divisions.
+- **Retrieve Administrative Divisions processors**: retrieve the name, code and geoshape of country specific administrative divisions enclosing a geopoint
-- **Converters and functions** allow to simplify, convert or normalize geographical data, as well as running computations based on them
+- **Converters and functions**: simplify, convert or normalize geographical data, or run computations based on them

 .. contents:: :local: